auth0/docs/articles/connections/enterprise/azure-active-directory/v1/index.md

 ![](/media/articles/connections/enterprise/azure-active-directory/waad-1.png)

-Enter a *subdomain*, e.g.: **${account.tenant}**.
+Enter a *subdomain*, such as: **${account.tenant}**.
 This can be any text.
 (It does not have to match the Auth0 subdomain and it will be used in the next step.)
 Also enter your country and a friendly name for your organization.

 ![](/media/articles/connections/enterprise/azure-active-directory/waad-2.png)